 At that point, Zabka was done being friendly.
 He swung a left-hook and nailed the guy in the eye.

-Lighthouse entered the room in full alert-mode, his head spinning like a top.
+Magnum entered the room in full alert-mode, his spinning head almost hitting the top of the doorframe.

 “Zabka, is there something you want to share?”
 Bob asked.
 “Trust us, we’re not judging you.”

-With a half-smile, Lighthouse agreed, “Yep, this is a judgment-free zone.”
+With a half-smile, Magnum agreed, “Yep, this is a judgment-free zone.”
 He and Bob nodded their heads vigorously.
 “No judgments whatsoever.”

 Zabka responded, “I found this dickhead in my room gettin’ it on with blowup Betty.
 I don’t know who the fuck he is, but we’re about to find out.
 Either the easy way… or the hard way.
 That part’s upta him.”